Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_rewards.rst

 ==================================

 Reward classes are inherited from AbstractReward (a sub-class of Pydantic's BaseModel).
-Within the reward class is a ConfigSchema class responsible for ensuring config file data is in the correct format.
-The `.from_config()` method is generally unchanged.
+Within the reward class there is a ConfigSchema class responsible for ensuring config file data is in the correct format.
+The `.from_config()` method is generally unchanged but should initialise the attributes edfined in the ConfigSchema.
+Each class requires an identifier string which is used by the ConfigSchema class to verify that it hasn't previously been added to the registry.

-Inheriting from `BaseModel` removes the need for an `__init__` method bu means that object attributes need to be passed by keyword.
+Inheriting from `BaseModel` removes the need for an `__init__` method but means that object attributes need to be passed by keyword.

 .. code:: Python